Couple expected to return to Dillsburg next week after coronavirus quarantine

 The Smedleys do not have any symptoms.
 They say they are excited to return to normalcy.

-Thursday on ABC27 News at 5, the Smedleys will talk about how they will be returning to Central PA.
+Thursday on ABC27 News at 5, the Smedleys will talk about how they will be returning to Central Pennsylvania.

 More coverage: